fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Problems are now gone.

 > **Note** for some reason VC Code has many times complained that it does not find the file <i>../../data/diaries.json</i> in the service despite the file exists.
-That is a bug and the complaint goes away when editor is restarted.
+That is a bug and the complaint goes away when the editor is restarted.

 As before we've seen how the compiler can decide the type of a variable by the value it is being assigned to and in a similar way the compiler interprets larger data sets consisting of objects and arrays.
 This is why the compiler actually can warn us if we are trying to do something suspicious to the json data we are currently handling.
 If we're handling an array that includes specific types of objects and we're trying to add an object there that doesn't have all of the fields that the other objects have or is having type conflicts (for example a number where should be a string) the compiler can give us a warning.